valerauko/masakari/README.md

 ./masakari /path/to/folder/to/check
 ```

+It checks the given path recursively.
 If you omit the path argument it will use the current folder (`.`).

 ## Limitations